Christmas wreaths decorate the lamp posts in Boston's Downtown Crossing

 Advertising

-There’s no better way to get into the holiday spirit than elaborate displays of glimmering holiday lights, so let’s get jolly over festive decor!
-We found gorgeous lights displays, tastefully decorated trees and more all around The Hub and beyond.
-Get ready to drink in lights in town, or take a day trip to celebrate the sparkliest season!
+There’s no better way to get into the holiday spirit than gazing upon elaborate displays of glimmering holiday lights.
+Here's where to wander around Boston for gorgeous lights displays, tastefully decorated trees and more outdoor festivity.
+Get ready to drink in lights in town, or take an evening ride to celebrate the sparkliest season.

-To complete your Yuletide experience, lace up at one of the best places for ice skating in Boston, warm yourself with a cup of the best hot chocolate in Boston, check out the best holiday markets in Boston—and then enjoy these beautiful holiday light displays.
+To complete your Yuletide experience, lace up at one of the best places for ice skating in Boston, visit a festively decorated bar or restaurant or check out the best holiday markets in Boston—and then enjoy these beautiful holiday light displays.

 RECOMMENDED: See the full Christmas in Boston guide